 By setting the bar high and supporting each other, we create an environment where everyone rises to the challenge.
 Worse, they’ll demand refunds and tell others you’re a fraud.

-A real marketer isn’t just a salesperson—they’re a problem solver.
-They can diagnose issues in a website’s SEO, pinpoint why an ad isn’t converting, or identify where a company is wasting money in their marketing budget.
+If you can’t diagnose SEO or ad issues, you’re not ready to call yourself a marketer.
+Real marketers can diagnose issues in a website’s SEO, pinpoint why an ad isn’t converting, or identify where a company is wasting money in its marketing budget.
 If you can’t do that yet, don’t panic—just take the time to learn.

 For example, I’ve gotten on countless coaching calls with so-called “SEO” agencies, who after learning about their practices, don’t even know what EEAT is.
 How can you expect to help others, if you yourself don’t know the basic fundamentals of the thing others are paying you for?